Cube-OS/cubeOS/test/benchmark/db-test/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``local_db_api_insert`` and ``local_db_api_insert_bulk`` tests measure the average amount of
-time it takes to do a single, or bulk database insert, in microseconds using the Kubos Telemetry
+time it takes to do a single, or bulk database insert, in microseconds using the CubeOS Telemetry
 Database API directly (on a local database)

 GraphQL Database Inserts